Ahmed-Abouzeid/MMSS_extended/README.md

 # MMSS

-Python Implementation for the MMSS System: Storytelling Simulation for Decision-Making Support to Mitigate Misinformation on Social Media
+Python Implementation for the MMSS System: Storytelling Simulation for Decision-Making Support to Mitigate Misinformation on Social Media.
+With extended analytical capacity and novel representation of the diffusion model.
+For instance, Polarization and Societal Acceptance are now modeled along with Misinformation and Factual Information.

 # Visualization